replicante-io/replicante.io/content/docs/devnotes/main/notes/fail-locks.md

 inconsistencies have to be expected**.

 ### When a lock is lost during aggregation

 There is a possibility that lock is lost between the check before writing the new updated data and the write itself.

-In such case, the aggregate data would be stale and in need of regeneration by a cluster refresh.
+In such case, the aggregate data would be stale and in need of regeneration by a cluster orchestration.